K31OL-D

-K31OL-D is a low-power television station on virtual channel 38 (RF channel 31) licensed to Salinas, California, United States.
+K31OL-D (channel 38) is a low-power television station in Salinas, California, United States.
 It is owned by the Monterey County Office of Education.
 The main subchannel, MCAET TV, broadcasts programs of local interest and productions from the Media Center for Art, Education and Technology.

 History

 As a translator

 The Monterey County Superintendent of Schools began building a network of translators in the early 1960s to rebroadcast public television from KQED in San Francisco, with the first, channel 72 from Mount Toro, going on air in September 1964.
 The southernmost translator in the multi-county network, at Pismo Heights, went into service in 1966, and together with translators of Los Angeles station KCET as far north as Santa Maria, ensured educational television coverage up and down the California coast; the Monterey County network formed the largest educational television translator network in the United States at the time.

 In 1967, the Monterey County Superintendent of Schools filed an application with the Federal Communications Commission to build a new translator on channel 83.
 This was licensed as K83BU in March 1969.
 Two years later, the FCC approved K83BU to move from channel 83 to channel 56 as K56AA.

 By the mid-1970s, K83BU had switched its program source from KQED to KTEH in San Jose.
 By this time, the Monterey County superintendent of schools was beginning to pursue the concept of a full-service, higher-power television license, but it initially could not obtain the grant funding necessary to build the facility.
 A construction permit was issued for KHIJ in 1978, but the school board struggled to purchase needed equipment due to high inflation, and the passage of Proposition 13 killed the project.

 K56AA returned to being a KQED translator by 1991.
 By that point, the district had begun the provision of instructional programming, preempting KTEH's daytime programming on local cable systems.